Life as a small business owner can sometimes be lonely, especially if you work from home or alone.

 Co-working spaces can provide you with a much needed change of scenery and the chance to interact with other local business owners.
 Even spending one day a fortnight at a co-working space can be beneficial in preventing feelings of isolation.

 Your local council or library may also offer co-working spaces for business owners, so take a moment to see what services they offer.
-If you live in a local government area which is part of our Small Business Friendly Local Government program, they may also offer you access to a range of other events and facilities too.
+If you live in a local government area which is part of our Small Business Friendly Local Governments program, they may also offer you access to a range of other events and facilities too.

 Finally, don’t forget your local neighbourhood café.
 You can be working side by side with others while putting money back into another small business (just remember to invest in food and beverages if you are settling in for a while!).